gitbls/sdm/README.md

 * `--eeprom` *value* &mdash; Change the eeprom value in /etc/default/rpi-eeprom-update.
 The RasPiOS default is 'critical', which is fine for most users.
 Change only if you know what you're doing.
 * `--exports` *file* &mdash; Copy the specified file into the image as /etc/exports
 * `--fstab` *file* &mdash; Append the contents of the specified file to /etc/fstab in the Customized Image.
 This is useful if you want the same /etc/fstab entries on your RasPiOS systems.
+* `--groups` *grouplist* &mdash; Specify the groups to be added to new user created with `--user`.
+The default list is: dialout,cdrom,floppy,audio,video,plugdev,users,adm,sudo,users,input,netdev,spi,i2c,gpio
 * `--hdmi-force-hotplug` &mdash; Enable the hdmi_force_hotplug setting in /boot/config.txt
 * `--hdmigroup` *num* &mdash; hdmigroup setting in /boot/config.txt
 * `--hdmimode` *num* &mdash; hdmimode setting in /boot/config.txt